unora-project/unora-project.github.io/docs/classes/warrior.md

 ## Mastering

-You need 15,000 base HP and 7,500 base MP to master.
+You need 12,500 base HP and 6,250 base MP to master.

+## Class Dedication (subbing)

+You need 8,400 base HP, 2,500 base MP, 60,000,000 experience and 10 Strong Health Potions to dedicate to your class (sub).

+19 stat points will carry over into the class you dedicate into.

 ## Skills